Pabsthegreat/BetterLeetSync/README.md

 **Completely Free!**
 - ✅ GitHub Actions free for public repos
 - ✅ Gmail SMTP is free
+- ✅ Railway free tier: 500 hours/month (more than enough)
 - ✅ No subscriptions or paid services required
-- ✅ Self-hosted backend (runs on your machine)
+- ✅ Optional: Self-hosted backend (runs on your machine)

 ---